 What Are Gear Ratios?

-Gear ratio refers to the measurement of the angular speeds of both the output gear and input gear.
-Companies manufacturing gears list these specifications when putting parts out to the market, so it’s important that you pay attention to this at the time of purchase.
+Gear ratio refers to measuring the angular speeds of both the output and input gear.
+Companies manufacturing equipment list these specifications when putting parts out to the market, so you must pay attention to this at the time of purchase.

-The angular speed is an indicator of the linear speed that is created when your wheels complete a revolution.
-Knowing the gear ratio will tell you a lot about the force exerted by your transmission, and how it relates to your vehicle’s performance.
+The angular speed is an indicator of the linear acceleration that is created when your wheels complete a revolution.
+Knowing the gear ratio will tell you a lot about the force exerted by your transmission and how it relates to your vehicle’s performance.

 How Do Gear Ratios Work in Practice?

-Gear math aside, you must learn how these ratios play out in real-time with the vehicles that you’re driving or machines you’re using.
-It shows how much the fast and frequently gears of different sizes have to spin in order to complete a rotation.
+Gear math aside, you must learn how these ratios play out in real-time with the vehicles you’re driving or the machines you use.
+It shows how much the fast and frequent gears of different sizes have to spin to complete a rotation.

 These gears are connected via gear trains that keep them close together as the teeth engage and the entire gears spin.